How to create a product catalog in WordPress in a table

 • Advanced filtering – Enabling this checkbox will add a filter below each column in your new WordPress catalog.
 So it will allow your users to e.g. filter by price, by release date, or whatever.

-• Table tools – Enabling table tools will add a possibility to export data in CSV, PDF or Excel, or copy catalog data to clipboard.
+• Table tools – Enabling table tools will add the possibility to export data in CSV, PDF, or Excel, or copy catalog data to the clipboard.

 • Enable sorting – This checkbox will enable sorting in your catalog.
 So e.g. your user will be able to sort all your products by alphabet, by price, or whatever he prefers.

-• Limit table layout – This checkbox would limit the catalog’s width to parent container width.
+• Limit table layout – This checkbox would limit the catalog’s width to the parent container width.

-• Word wrap – You can check this checkbox if you have long descriptions of your products in catalog, or long product names.
+• Word wrap – You can check this checkbox if you have long descriptions of your products in the catalog or long product names.
 It will make the table cells stretch.

-• Display length – This will define how many products will be shown in one page of your catalog.
+• Display length – This will define how many products will be shown on one page of your catalog.

 Press “Save table” and your catalog will be ready to publish.

-You can read in more detail about table/catalog settings in tutorial section.
+You can read in more detail about table/catalog settings in the tutorial section.
 E.g. here

 Publish your new product catalog in your WordPress blog